On amenable Hilbert-Schmidt stable groups: A few observations on MAP groups

 \subsection{Another MAP obstruction}

-\begin{proposition} If $G$ is MAP, then $[G, G] \bigcap Z(G)$ is RF. \end{proposition} \begin{proof} Let $\pi$ be a finite-dimensional irreducible representation.
-Then it sends elements of $Z(G)$ to scalar matrices and it sends elements of $[G, G]$ to matrices with determinant 1.
+\begin{proposition} If $G$ is MAP, then $[G, G] \bigcap Z(G)$ is residually finite. \end{proposition} \begin{proof} Let $\pi$ be a finite-dimensional irreducible representation of $G$.
+Then $\pi$ sends elements of $Z(G)$ to scalar matrices and it sends elements of $[G, G]$ to matrices with determinant 1.
 Thus elements of $[G, G] \bigcap Z(G)$ go to the set of scalar matrices with determinant 1 which is a finite group.
-Since separates points of $[G, G] \bigcap Z(G)$, $[G, G] \bigcap Z(G)$ is RF. \end{proof} Proposition \ref{ref:MAPobstruction} gives another proof that $\mathbb H_3(\mathbb Q)$ is not MAP.
+Since separates points of $[G, G] \bigcap Z(G)$, $[G, G] \bigcap Z(G)$ is residually finite. \end{proof} Proposition \ref{ref:MAPobstruction} gives another proof that $\mathbb H_3(\mathbb Q)$ is not MAP.
 See Corollary \ref{lem:anothernonMAP} for another application.